cloudfoundry/docs-cloudfoundry-concepts/architecture/router.html.md

 Hello!
 </pre>

-### Instrumentation
+## Instrumentation

 Gorouter provides `/varz` and `/healthz` http endpoints for monitoring.

 The `/routes` endpoint returns the entire routing table as JSON.
-Each route has an associated array of host:port entries.
+Each route has an associated array of `host:port` entries.

-All of the endpoints require http basic authentication, credentials for which can be acquired through NATS.
-You can explicitly set the `port`, `user` and password (`pass` is the config attribute) in the gorouter.yml config file's `status` section.
+All of the endpoints require http basic authentication, credentials for which you can acquire through NATS.
+You can explicitly set the `port`, `user` and password (`pass` is the config attribute) in the gorouter.yml config file `status` section.

 ~~~yaml
 status: